 <img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

-Washington, D.C. is unique because it’s common for all service branches to work side by side.
-Families regularly live among their own branch as well as the others, even on one military installation.
-Before arriving, reach out to one of the many military family and spouse groups in the area.
+Washington, DC is unique because it’s common for all service branches to work side by side.
+Families regularly live among their own branches as well as the others, even on one military installation.
+Before arriving, reach out to one of the region's many military family and spouse groups.
 They’ll have all the answers to your most pressing questions, plus a little personal experience to share.

-There are more than a dozen military bases in and around the National Capital Region, and their attributes and amenities vary greatly.
-Some have on base housing; others do not.
-Sizes range from vast like Fort Belvoir to small like Fort McNair
+More than a dozen military bases exist in and around the National Capital Region, and their attributes and amenities vary greatly.
+Some have on-base housing; others do not.
+Sizes range from vast, like Fort Belvoir, to small, like Fort McNair

-Availability of services such as child care centers and Exchanges also differ.
-None of the installations have the same amenities, leading military families to look to the outside community for support.
-Military family organizations such as the USO regularly work with military families and have events on most bases.
+Availability of services such as child care centers and Exchanges also differs.
+None of the installations have the exact same facilities, so many military families look to the outside community for support.
+Organizations like the USO regularly work with military families and have events on most bases.

-Keep in mind that, just because the commute in total miles from any base to home seems short, like 10 miles, it doesn’t mean your drive is quick.
-It could be close to an hour, depending on the time of day.
-Metro trains and buses are a big part of life in the D.C. area.
+Keep in mind that just because the commute in total miles from any base to home seems short, like 10 miles, it doesn’t mean your drive time is quick.
+A 10-mile commute could be close to an hour, depending on the time of day.
+You should also know that Metro trains and buses are a big part of life in the DC area.

-You’re already familiar with how to use acronyms in the military.
-Here are some terms to know while you’re learning your way around the area.
-Don’t sweat the D.C. lingo.
+You’re already familiar with using acronyms in the military, so learning new terms to find your way around the region shouldn’t be too hard.
+Don’t sweat the DC lingo.
 You’ll pick it up in no time!

-National Capital Region (NCR): The Department of Defense Dictionary of Military and Associated Terms qualifies the geographic area encompassing the District of Columbia and eleven local jurisdictions in the state of Maryland and the Commonwealth of Virginia.
+National Capital Region (NCR): The Department of Defense Dictionary of Military and Associated Terms qualifies the geographic area encompassing the District of Columbia and eleven local jurisdictions in Maryland and the Commonwealth of Virginia.

-Inside/Outside the Beltway: Interstate 495 is a 64-mile loop around Washington, D.C., that encompasses the suburbs of Virginia and Maryland.
-The Beltway is used to describe where real estate is located, a reference to where political action occurs (inside the Beltway in D.C.), and most frequently in traffic reports.
+Inside/Outside the Beltway: Interstate 495 is a 64-mile loop around Washington, DC, encompassing Virginia and Maryland's suburbs.
+The Beltway is used to describe where real estate is located, a reference to where political action occurs (inside the Beltway in DC), and most frequently in traffic reports.

 NOVA: Considered a region but without boundaries, NOVA is Northern Virginia.
 NOVA consists of the counties of Arlington, Fairfax, Loudoun, and Prince William, as well as the independent cities of Alexandria, Fairfax, Falls Church, Manassas, and Manassas Park.

-For military families arriving in D.C., locals highly recommended consulting a qualified real estate agent knowledgeable about rental properties and home sales in your desired area.
-It’s common for agents to be licensed in DC/MD/VA, but some choose to work in one or two states or the District.
+For military families arriving in DC, locals highly recommend consulting a qualified real estate agent knowledgeable about rental properties and home sales in your desired area.
+It’s common for agents to be licensed in DC/MD/VA, but some choose to work in only one or two states or the District.

 Real estate can be a challenge for first-timers.
 Both property and money move quickly and often in cash transactions.
-Unless PCS’ing from other expensive locations such as San Diego or Hawaii, you’ll want to prepare savings accounts to adjust to rental and home buying costs.
+Unless you're moving here from other expensive locations such as San Diego or Hawaii, you’ll want to prepare savings accounts to adjust to DC rental and home buying costs.

-The good news is there isn’t a shortage of neighborhoods to choose from!
+The good news is that there isn’t a shortage of neighborhoods to choose from.
 Each has a unique setting, vibe, and pro/con list.
 It’s up to you and your real estate agent to research the vicinity to choose the perfect match.
-Take the easy route first and start looking in Alexandria, Virginia.
+If you’re overwhelmed, start with an easy choice and look in Alexandria, Virginia.
 It’s a popular place for military families to relocate.

 PCS to Alexandria, Virginia